openshift/enhancements/enhancements/installer/openstack-customer-provided-subnets.md

    1. `apiVIP` and `ingressVIP` must be valid IP addresses in the nodesSubnet CIDR
    2. `apiEndpoint` must be a valid IP address or URL
    3. `nodesSubnet` must be the uuid of a subnet that exists in the openstack cloud that the installer has access to
+   4. When `externalNetwork` is set, then `lbFloatingIP` also needs to be set.
+This goes both ways.
 ### Garduation Criteria
 This enhancement will follow standard graduation criteria.